imkimchi/ni/README.md

 ## Why

-- Install dependencies that are missing from package.json
+- Install missing dependencies from package.json
 - Show deprecated dependencies
 - No more unuseful log
 - A way better interface